10 Things To Do In Yogyakarta

 Some of the building have become homes for local residents while the Mosque, bathing place and the tunnels can be visited by tourists.

-We really enjoyed our visit of both the Sultans Palace and the Water Castle.
+We really enjoyed our visit to both the Sultans Palace and the Water Castle.

 When you enter the Sultans Palace a guide will escort you around giving you information on the exhibits and some history.

-The Water Palace doesn’t have any information so you may ned to read up about it before your visit so you have some background.
+The Water Palace doesn’t have any information so you may need to read up about it before your visit so you have some background.